The Beautiful Self-Portraits of Abigail de Andrade

-History of art is full of fascinating female artists: Artemisia Gentileschi, Mary Cassatt, Tarsila do Amaral, Tamara de Lempicka… Now, I would like to present another one, who produced beautiful self-portraits: the Brazilian painter Abigail de Andrade.
+History of art is full of fascinating female artists: Artemisia Gentileschi, Mary Cassatt, Tarsila do Amaral, Tamara de Lempicka… Now, I would like to present another one, who created beautiful self-portraits: Brazilian painter Abigail de Andrade.

-Most of the women who made art their profession had some problems since unfortunately, art had been, at many moments in history, an activity dominated by males.
-Sometimes, women would serve only as models or, if they were the ones to produce art, they were still considered amateurs.
-In Brazil of the 19th century, the Imperial Academy of Fine Arts didn’t accept female students.
+Most of the women who made art their profession had some problems since unfortunately, art had been, at many moments in history, an activity dominated by men.
+Women often would serve only as models or, if they were the ones to produce art, they were still considered amateurs.
+In Brazil in the 19th century, the Imperial Academy of Fine Arts didn’t accept female students.
 Thus, girls had to turn to private teachers, and still, they were taught to make “decorative paintings” which would serve as mere decorations of houses.

-Everything changed in 1840 when the Academy accepted women’s works for its major art contest and exposition.
+Everything changed in 1840 when the Academy accepted works made by women for its major art contest and exhibition.
 However, none of the female participants had received the top prize – the gold medal.
 This changed when Abigail de Andrade, a young painter, had two of her winning works in the Salon of 1884.
-Her work is a testimony of the real condition of being a woman, and being an artist in Brazilian society.
+Her work is a testimony to the real condition of being a woman, and being an artist in Brazilian society.

 In her first self-portrait (above), she emphasizes the artist’s confidence in her own craft.
 Notice how she presents herself attentive to her work, while beside her, there are a series of papers on the floor, possibly studies revealing a skill that requires constant training.

 This work was one of the winners in the Salon of 1884 and for good reason.
-De Andrade received very positive reviews about her work.
+Andrade received very positive reviews about her work.
 But it was always remarked that she was a woman to remind her that she was still just an amateur.
-The painting, however, tells us another version as it demonstrates the professional attitude and seriousness with which de Andrade treated her activity.
+The painting, however, tells us another story as it demonstrates the professional attitude and seriousness with which Andrade treated her activity.

-Unfortunately, de Andrade died of tuberculosis in 1891.
+Unfortunately, Andrade died of tuberculosis in 1891.
 She lived in France with Angelo Agostini, an Italian painter who was her teacher, partner, and father of her children.
-The artworks of the Brazilian painter Abigail de Andrade are a manifesto on the artistic conditions of many 19th century women.
-And we should have no doubt that she’s among those fascinating women who should be remembered by the history of art.
+The artworks of the Brazilian painter Abigail Andrade are a manifesto of the artistic conditions of many women in the 19th century.
+And we should have no doubt that she’s among those fascinating women who should be remembered in the history of art.